Privacy Policy

 Purchases (Learn Plus)

-If you buy a Plus access pass on learn.rungs.dev, checkout is operated by Paddle, our merchant of record.
+If you buy a Plus access pass on rungs.dev, checkout is operated by Paddle, our merchant of record.
 Paddle collects the data needed to process the order — name, email address, billing country, payment details, and tax information — and acts as an independent data controller for that data under its own privacy policy.
+When you start checkout, we share your account email address with Paddle so it is pre-filled for you — this happens when the checkout opens, even if you don't complete the purchase.

 We never see or store your payment card details.
 After a successful purchase we receive and store, linked to your account: the product purchased, the Paddle transaction identifier, and the purchase and expiry timestamps.
 We use this only to unlock paid exercises for your account and to handle refunds or support requests.